The New England Journal of Medicine April 04, 2019

 Endpoint

-Key result: Apixaban was superior to warfarin in preventing stroke or systemic embolism, caused less bleeding, and resulted in lower mortality.
+Key result: Apixaban was superior to warfarin in preventing stroke, resulted in significantly less major bleeding, and reduced all-cause mortality.

 2017